Getting Started with Windows Phone 8

 - Press 'Finish'

 The 'Stand-Alone' template includes ALL the source code for Apache Cordova.
-This project is easier to fine-tune to use just the features you need, thereby working around the permissions issues of the 'Full' template, however this type of project will be more difficult to update, as you will need to update individual files within your project and manage any dependancies yourself.
-In order to exclude an API you are not using, you can simply right-click-select the Command class file in Visual Studio and choose 'do not include in project'.
+This project is easier to fine-tune to use just the features you need, thereby working around the permissions issues of using the dll.
+In order to exclude an API (Plugin) you are not using, you can simply right-click-select the Command class file in Visual Studio and choose 'do not include in project'.

 Setup New Project